 Bethany Springer

-Springer received a MFA in Sculpture from the University of Georgia and holds a Modern Dance minor from Virginia Tech.
-She is the recipient of a Pollock-Krasner Foundation Grant, Individual Fellowships from the Arkansas and Iowa Arts Councils, and a Community Research Award from the University of Arkansas Community and Family Institute.
-Springer has been an artist-in-residence at The Arctic Circle in the International Territory of Svalbard, Terra Nova National Park and Full Tilt Creative Centre in Newfoundland, the Fine Arts Work Center, the Bemis Center for Contemporary Arts, the Tides Institute and Museum of Art, Marble House Project, and Stove Works among others.
+Springer received an MFA in Sculpture from the University of Georgia and holds a Modern Dance minor from Virginia Tech.
+She is the recipient of a Pollock-Krasner Foundation Grant, an Individual Artist Fellowship from the Arkansas Arts Council, an Artist Mini Grant from the Iowa Arts Council, and a Community Research Award from the University of Arkansas Community and Family Institute.
+Springer has been in residence at Full Tilt Creative Centre and Terra Nova National Park in Newfoundland, The Arctic Circle in the International Territory of Svalbard, the Fine Arts Work Center, the Bemis Center for Contemporary Arts, the Artist House at St. Mary’s College of Maryland, the Hambidge Center for the Creative Arts & Sciences in Georgia, the Tides Institute and Museum of Art, and Marble House Project in Dorset, VT.
 Springer currently lives and works in Fayetteville, Arkansas and is a Professor in Sculpture + Experimental Media at the University of Arkansas.

 Download CV